lucaArrotta/Age-Estimation-based-on-Human-Voice/README.md

 Files:

 - project_report.pdf:
-	the paper about this work.
+	the report about this project.

 - converter.ipynb:
 	the jupyter notebook developed